 “I’m not disabled!”

 If you are really not disabled, that is great!
-But you won’t be able to get on disability.
+But you won’t get approved for disability.

 “I don’t know if I’m disabled.”

-Now is the perfect time to figure it out and make peace with it.
+Now is the perfect time to figure it out and try to make peace with whatever you decide.
 The way you talk with your doctor and the things you write on your application are going to be very important.

 “You can’t get approved if you have Fibro, Lyme or Chronic Fatigue Syndrome”